Snapchat/KeyDB-docs/docs/acl.md

     1) "user default on nopass ~* +@all"
     2) "user myuser off -@all +set +get"

-## Playings with command categories
+## Playing with command categories

 Setting users ACLs by specifying all the commands one after the other is really annoying, so instead we do things like that: